-Philip: And the other show that somehow connects with this for me is I was taken by my sinophile husband to see the Hubei Symphony Orchestra from China and perform Lake Honghu in concert so this is a opera from 1956 which is communist propaganda writ large.
+Philip: And the other show that somehow connects with this for me is I was taken by my Sinophile husband to see the Hubei Symphony Orchestra from China and perform Lake Honghu in concert, so this is an opera from 1956 which is communist propaganda writ large.

 Carla: Yeah ok.